-This is the first time I decided to make a blogpost about it.
-Totally not because this was the first recipe from an anime I’ve ever made that wasn’t a failure or ended up being a different dish altogether, nope nope.
+This is the first time I decided to make a blog post about it.
+Totally not because this was the first recipe from an anime I’ve ever made that wasn’t a failure or ended up being a different dish altogether, not at all!

-So for today’s breakfast, I went with Omurice from the Sweetness and Lightning manga!
-I won’t post any full pages here other than that cover, so ya’ll have to find the manga online yourself, but I did get a picture of the ingredients.
+So for today’s breakfast, I went with rice omelette (called omurice in Japan) from the Sweetness and Lightning manga!
+I won’t post any full pages here other than that cover, so you will have to find the manga online yourself, but I did get a picture of the ingredients.
 That much should be okay!
 (Please don’t swat me)

 Oh, and this recipe calls for you to make your own ketchup, so use these as well if you plan to make this specific recipe.
 You honestly should too, homemade ketchup tastes way better than store-bought.

 For the process, I’ll do a simple breakdown of the steps here.
-The manga obviously explains it better, and you can also look up some omurice recipes for more details as it is a fairly simple dish for a cook who knows enough about the basics.
+It is a fairly simple dish for a cook who knows enough about the basics.
 I just added my own thoughts, as well as limitations.
 The whole process is about an hour or more, so make sure to wake up a bit early to make this.

-- To create the ketchup, take your onion and can of whole tomatoes, put them in a blender, and slurry into a paste.
+- To create the ketchup, take one half of your onion and one can of whole tomatoes, put them in a blender, and slurry into a paste.

 - Pour paste into a pot, then turn it down to low heat and leave to simmer for about 20-30 minutes.
 Make sure to stir every so often.
 If it’s a bit too thick, add a bit more water, or tomato sauce if you have it.

-- Now, saute the other half of the onion in a frying pan on medium-low heat.
-Once fragrant, add in the chicken thighs until the surface is white, then add the mushrooms and saute until soft.
-I suggest you do this once the ketchup is half-done to maximize your time.
+- Add the mushrooms and saute until soft.
+I suggest you do this once the ketchup is half-done to make the best use of your time.

-- Now, add some salt and the finished ketchup to the mix, before finally adding the rice.
-Mix evenly, leaving no white spots.
+- Add the rice.
+Make sure to mix evenly, leaving no white spots.
 We want every grain being flavorful.

 - Once done, slowly transfer the rice over to a bowl, put a plate over it, and flip it upside down.
 This gives it a nice shape for covering it with the egg later.
 To keep it completely smooth, use the flat side of spoon or spatula to shape it.